Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-From Line 1 to 3, we initialize the evaluation and target networks as well as the experience replay memory.
-Then, during each episode, we first initialize the state $s_t$ and the vector of $\bm{F}$ with size $N$ which is used for recording the times of each UE served from the initial TS up to TS $t$.
-Note that $\bm{F}$ is applied to calculate $f_t$.
+In Algorithm~\ref{algorithmDQN}, we provide the overall pseudo code of the proposed DQN algorithm.
+From Line 1 to 2, we initialize the evaluation, target networks and the experience replay memory.
+During each episode, we first initialize the state $s_t$.
 Then, in each TS, the agent follows an $\epsilon$-greedy policy to generate $a_t$.
 Precisely, the agent selects $a_t$ that has the maximal Q-value with probability $\epsilon$, or randomly selects $a_t$ from $\mathcal{A}$ with probability $1-\epsilon$.
-In Line 14, we initialize the vector $\bm{R}$ to record the data rate $R_{n,t}$ of each UE in TS $t$.
-From Line 15 to 18, the optimized phase shift of each element of IRSs is calculated according to Eq.~(\ref{dqnph}).
-The data rate of each UE in TS $t$ is calculated from Eq.~(\ref{datarate}).
-Then, given $\bm{R}$, the UE that has the maximal data rate is selected to be served by the UAV.
-Additionally, $r_t$ is calculated by Eq.~(\ref{reward}).
-After that, the transition $[s_t,a_t,r_t,s_{t+1}]$ is stored into the experience replay memory.
-When the learning process starts, $K$ transitions are randomly sampled for training the evaluation network by Eq.~(\ref{dqnloss}).
-Then, the target network is updated periodically.
+The energy consumption of UAV is calculated by Eq.~(\ref{uav_energy}).
+Note that in Line 11, the selection of IRS is based on Eq.~(\ref{select_irs}), and the optimization of phase shifts is introduced in Section~\ref{ph_opt}.
+Then, the reward is obtained by Eq.~(\ref{reward}).
+In Line 13, the transition will be stored into experience replay memory.
+From Line 14, the learning process starts with randomly sampling $M$ transitions from memory for training the evaluation network, whose parameter is updated by Eq.~(\ref{dqnloss}).
+Finally, the target network is also updated periodically.